-A higher diversity index is expected for the tribal reservation counties and the American Indian population has expanded into surrounding counties.
+A higher race/ethnicity mix is expected for the tribal reservation counties and the American Indian population has expanded into surrounding counties.
 While the American Indian population is the largest ethnic group in the state, the number of individuals identifying with other ethnic groups is growing.
-The nine counties with a diversity index over 35% in 2010 grew to 16 counties in 2020.
+The nine counties with a higher race/ethnicity ratio over 35% in 2010 grew to 16 counties in 2020.